An Epic 12-Hour Adventure

 July 5, 2005

 Let me state right up front that I don’t like Florida.
 There, that was cathartic.
-Ever since I lived 9 months of my life there when I was 5 years old, I’ve held a grudge against the state for various reasons – the weather, the cheesiness, the Disneyfication, the destruction of the Everglades, butterfly ballots… You name it, I probably don’t like it in Florida.
+Ever since I lived there when I was a little kid, I’ve held a grudge against the state for various reasons – the weather, the cheesiness, the Disneyfication, the destruction of the Everglades, going to school in a trailer, its politics… You name it, I probably don’t like it in Florida.
 That said, I was still excited to go on a little vacation to Orlando with my in-laws (mother, father, sister, brother, other brother and his wife with our niece and nephew).

 Now, I’d be lying if I said that Orlando in July would be my first choice for the family gathering, but hey, I’m not going to complain.
 Especially since the house we were staying in had a nice shaded pool and a rather impressive air conditioning unit – which had us shivering at times despite the sauna-like heat outside.

-The day prior to the highpoint was spent at Disney’s Epcot Center.
-Staying true to my blog ethos, I won’t delve too much into that debacle other than to say, Epcot is lame.
-We did have fun however, because it was Hoang and me and her brother and sister, but the park itself is terrible; a ridiculously expensive shopping mall with no real rides open and chock-full of insulting caricatures of other cultures.
+The day prior to the highpoint expedition was spent at Disney’s Epcot Center.
+Staying true to my blog ethos, I won’t delve too much into that debacle other than to say, Epcot is not for me.
+I did have fun however, because I was with Hoang, her brother, and her sister, but the park itself is a ridiculously expensive shopping mall with no real rides open and chock-full of insulting caricatures of other cultures.

 The day after the highpoint, we went to Disney’s Animal Kingdom which we felt was decidedly more interesting and fun.
 It still had its faults, of course, not the least of which was the tram operator who proudly announced that the new fake mountain under construction there would be the “highest mountain in Florida when completed at just over 200 feet.”
 In fact, the Disney press release states the same thing: “Expedition EVEREST will be located in the Asia section of the theme park.
 At nearly 200 feet high, it will be the tallest mountain in Florida.”

-Ok, I suppose it depends on your definition of “mountain” and what highpointing is all about.
-For as you noted at the top of this report, Florida’s highest point rises up to the lung-searing height of 345 feet.
+Ok, I suppose it depends on your definition of “mountain” but Florida’s highest point rises up to the lung-searing height of 345 feet.
 While on the tram hearing the erroneous information the day after summitting the Sunshine State, I came very close to standing up and shouting out the truth!
 Britton Hill will not be ignored!

 The plan was to drive north on I-75, then west on I-10 out to the Florida panhandle and the exciting highpoint itself.
 All told, this was an 840-mile round trip – with nothing interesting in between.
 With thoughts solely focused on the goal, neither of us noticed much of anything on the way out there.
 We stopped for gas someplace, drove through Ocala, Gainesville, and Tallahassee – boy Tallahassee is pretty far removed from the rest of the state.
 Though, I bet one could find a decent cup of coffee in that college/capital city at least.